Michigan vs. UConn odds, prediction: 2026 NCAA Tournament national championship game picks by proven expert

 SportsLine's expert Bob Konarski reveals his Michigan Wolverines vs. UConn Huskies NCAA Tournament title game 2026 picks for Monday

-A No. 1 versus No. 2 matchup is set for the 2026 NCAA Tournament Title Game on Monday as the Michigan Wolverines will face the UConn Huskies.
+A No. 1 versus No. 2 matchup is set for the 2026 NCAA championship game on Monday as the Michigan Wolverines will face the UConn Huskies.
 The top-seeded Wolverines (36-3) are coming off a Final Four win over Arizona, 91-73, while No. 2 UConn knocked off Illinois, 71-62, in Saturday's March Madness semifinal.
 Michigan is aiming for its second NCAA Tournament championship, while UConn is seeking its seventh title and third in the last four years.

-Tipoff is at 8:50 p.m.
+Tipoff is at 8:49 p.m.
 ET from Lucas Oil Stadium in Indianapolis.
-UConn prevailed when the teams last matched up in 2015.
-The Wolverines are 6.5-point favorites in the latest UConn vs. Michigan odds, while the over/under for total points scored is 144.5.
-Before making any Michigan vs. UConn picks, check out the Connecticut vs. Michigan predictions from SportsLine's Bob Konarski.
+The Wolverines are 6.5-point favorites in the latest UConn vs. Michigan odds, while the over/under for total points scored is 145.5.
+Before making any Michigan vs. UConn picks, check out the NCAA championship game predictions from SportsLine's Bob Konarski.

 Konarski specializes in college basketball, displaying in-depth knowledge of hundreds of Division I teams.
 He is a regular presence in the SportsLine Discord, co-hosts a weekly X Spaces with fellow CBB expert Tom Casale and can be seen on the "Early Edge" breaking down his college hoops plays.
 He enters the NCAA Tournament Final Four on a 44-28 run on college basketball picks, returning more than 13 units during that span.

-Now, Konarski has his sights set on UConn vs. Michigan, and just revealed his March Madness title game picks and predictions.
+Now, Konarski has his sights set on UConn vs. Michigan, and just revealed his NCAA championship game picks and predictions.
 You can head to SportsLine now to see Konarski's picks.
 Here are several men's college basketball odds and men's college basketball lines for Michigan vs. UConn:

 UConn vs. Michigan spread: